Get your next remote job on LaraJobs.

 The fastest way to check if an array is empty

-To ensure that a PHP array is empty, use the empty() function:
+To check whether a PHP array is empty or not, use the empty() function:

 $foo = [];